-The current study revealed that The Trivedi Effect® - Energy of Consciousness Healing Treatment had the significant effects on the physical, structural, thermal, and behavioral properties of zinc chloride.
-The PXRD data displayed the significant alteration of the crystallite size and relative intensities of the PXRD peaks in The Trivedi Effect® treated sample compared with the control sample.
-The average crystallite size of the treated sample was significantly decreased by 16.31% compared with the control sample.
-The particle size values at d{10} , d{50} , and d{90} were significantly decreased by 11.54%, 7.75%, and 1.34%, respectively in the treated sample compared with the control sample.
-Therefore, the surface area of the treated sample was significantly increased by 8.36% compared with the control sample.
-The DSC analysis exhibited that the melting and decomposition temperature were increased by 1.25% and 0.21%, respectively in the treated zinc chloride compared to the control sample.
-The latent heat of fusion of the treated sample was significantly increased by 84.74% compared with the control sample.
-Similarly, the enthalpy of decomposition of the treated sample was significantly increased by 307.21% compared with the control sample.
-The thermal analysis revealed that the zinc chloride need more energy in the form of latent heat to undergo the process of melting and decomposition after Biofield Energy Treatment.
-Thus, the treated sample could be more stable during manufacturing, delivery or storage conditions than the untreated sample.
-Briefly, The Trivedi Effect® - Energy of Consciousness Healing Treatment might introduce a new thermally stable polymorphic form of zinc chloride that could be more soluble and bioavailable compared with the untreated compound.
-Hence, Biofield Energy Treated zinc chloride would be very useful to design better nutraceutical and/or pharmaceutical formulations that might offer better therapeutic response against inflammatory diseases, immunological disorders, aging, stress, cancer, Wilson's disease, viral diseases, parakeratosis, hypogeusia, anorexia, dysosmia, geophagia, hypogonadism, growth retardation, etc.
+The current study revealed that the Biofield Energy Healing Treatment (The Trivedi Effect[®]) had the notable effects on the physicochemical and thermal properties of zinc chloride.
+The PXRD data displayed the significant alteration of the crystallite size and relative intensities of the XRD peaks in The Trivedi Effect[®] sample compared with the control sample.
+A sharp peak at 2 θ equal to 51.45°, which was found in the control sample was disappeared in the treated sample.
+The average crystallite size of the treated sample was decreased by 2.13% compared with the control sample.
+The size of the particles at d{10} , d{50} , and d90 values was decreased by 3.36%, 7.97%, and 11.51%, respectively in the treated sample compared with the control sample.
+The surface area of the treated sample was significantly increased by 5.69% compared with the control sample.
+The FT-IR spectroscopic analysis revealed that Zn-Cl stretching vibration in the control sample was 646 cm-1, whereas it was significantly shifted downward to 505 cm-1 in the treated sample.
+The DSC analysis exhibited that the melting and decomposition temperature were increased by 0.93% and 0.56%, respectively in the treated zinc chloride compared to the control sample.
+The enthalpy of fusion of the treated sample (338.27 J/g) was increased significantly by 33.84% compared with the control sample (252.75 J/g).
+The enthalpy of decomposition of the treated sample was increased by 3.78% compared with the control sample.
+The melting and decomposition temperature the treated zinc chloride were increased compared with the control sample.
+The DSC analysis exhibited that the treated zinc chloride was found to be thermally more stable compared with the control sample.
+Briefly, The Trivedi Effect® - Energy of Consciousness Healing Treatment might introduce a new thermally stable polymorphic form of zinc chloride that could be more soluble, bioavailable, and thermally stable compared with the untreated compound.
+The treated sample could be more stable during manufacturing, delivery or storage conditions than the untreated sample.
+Hence, the Biofield Energy Treated zinc chloride would be very useful to design better nutraceutical and/or pharmaceutical formulations that might offer better therapeutic response against inflammatory diseases, immunological disorders, aging, stress, cancer, Wilson's disease, viral diseases, parakeratosis, hypogeusia, anorexia, dysosmia, geophagia, hypogonadism, growth retardation, etc.